IBM/ibm_zos_zosmf/playbooks/use_cases/case_ipl_info_check/README.md

 2. Get system information after IPL ([demo_ipl_2_get_info_after_ipl.yml](demo_ipl_2_get_info_after_ipl.yml)):

-    * Report the current system information after IPL by issuing the following MVS command to submit the JCL file `IPLINFO` again on all z/OS systems in one sysplex.
-The JCL file `IPLINFO` will put the reported system information after IPL into the specified output PDS (`RPT.SYSINFO.{{ system_nickname }}.IPL`).
+    * Report the current system information after IPL by issuing the following MVS command to submit the JCL file `IPLCONF` again on all z/OS systems in one sysplex.
+The JCL file `IPLCONF` will put the reported system information after IPL into the specified output PDS (`RPT.SYSINFO.{{ system_nickname }}.IPL`).

         ```
-        RO *ALL,S IPLINFO,DSSUF=IPL
+        RO *ALL,S IPLCONF,DSSUF=IPL
         ```

     * For each submitted job, query its status and search the output PDS name in its spool files after the job is completed.